Yo-of/ImprovEats/README.md

-# ImprovEats
+# 🧊 ImprovEats – Smart Cooking Starts with What You Have
+## 📦 App Description
 ImprovEats is an AI-powered mobile app that turns a photo of your fridge or groceries into a personalized list of meal ideas.
-Designed with inclusivity, sustainability, and creativity in mind, it caters to dietary restrictions , personal taste, and ingredient availability—so you can cook smarter, waste less, and eat better.

-# 🧊 FridgeSnap – Smart Cooking Starts with What You Have
-## 📦 App Description
-FridgeSnap is an AI-powered mobile app that turns a photo of your fridge or groceries into a personalized list of meal ideas.
 Designed with inclusivity, sustainability, and creativity in mind, it caters to dietary restrictions (Halal, Kosher, allergy-sensitive), personal taste, and ingredient availability—so you can cook smarter, waste less, and eat better.

 ## 🚀 Key Features
 ### 🧠 Core Functionality